gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    user_message' = DTLS( m0 ) | DTLS( m1 ) | DTLS( m2 ) ...
 ~~~~~~~~~~~

-   The new user_message', i.e the protected user message, is the input
+   The new user_message', i.e., the protected user message, is the input
    to SCTP.

    On the receiving side DTLS is used to decrypt the individual